AlexSabourinDev/cranberry_blog/SphericalHarmonics_Fundamentals.md

 **Question:** Unfortunately, I'm not familiar with where this normalization constant comes from and why we have to use it here.
 If you happen to know, please reach out.
 I would be very happy to be enlightened and will happily amend this section with that information.

+**Edit:** It seems likely that the normalization constant can be derived by following the steps outlined in at this [website](https://planetmath.org/derivationoffouriercoefficients1).
+I haven't done the derivation myself - but I will run with this theory for now.

 You'll notice that with our original functions above $b_0(x)=\frac{1}{2}x, b_1(x)=x$ we can't simply multiply our coefficients by a normalization constant to reconstruct our $\frac{1}{4}$ term (No constant value can remove the $x$ term!).

 Now that we've defined orthogonal basis functions, here is a sample of the first few basis functions for our spherical harmonics